asantech/beverage-shop/README.md

 3. "Head" component for the pages' titles (from next/head)
 4. "Image" component (from next/image)
 5. Custom 404 & 500 page
-6. .env.local for "environment variable"
+6. .env for "environment variable"
 7. Absolute Imports
 8. reportWebVitals